bluecoatpientry/RouteFinder/Software and hardware/README.md

 * Wire                                 - N/A, Incredibly cheap in bulk

 The total cost for the basic project we finalized, was £23 plus wire and solder.
-For a scaled up project, with four traffic junctions, utilization two Pickaxe boards, the total cost comes to around £81 plus wire and solder.
+For a scaled up project, with four traffic junctions and the utilisation of two Picaxe boards, the total cost comes to around £81 plus wire and solder.

 Scaling the product up
 ======================

-* Pickaxe Boards                       - £5.00 each
+* Picaxe Boards                       - £5.00 each

+One can utilise Picaxe chips to scale up the project, to utilise multiple junctions to enlarge the model and to create a more realistic route navigation.